Crimes Act 1961: Crimes against morality and decency, sexual crimes, and public welfare (Part 7)

 Amendments in 1985 resulted in crime of rape being replaced with one of sexual violation, a similar offence but without gender specificity.
 Further changes in 2005 resulted in gender specificity being removed from all criminal sexual offences.

 The Crimes Amendment Act (No 3) 1985 (commenced 1 February 1986) criminalised marital rape and added the offence of sexual violation by unlawful sexual connection, criminalising female-on-male sexual violation and expanding sexual violation to include anal and oral intercourse.

 The Homosexual Law Reform Act 1986 amended the Crimes Act, allowing for consensual homosexual relationships between men.

 In 1995, the Crimes Amendment Act 1995 (No 49) inserted Sections 144A, 144B, and 144C which deal with sexual offenses outside of New Zealand.

 Section 144A of the Crimes Act deals with New Zealand citizens and ordinary residents that commit acts of child sexual abuse in overseas jurisdictions through child sex tourism.
 It applies existing prohibitions against sexual connection and indecent acts with children under twelve and young people to children within overseas jurisdictions.
 Under Section 144C, it is also illegal to promote child sex tourism overseas from New Zealand.

 In 2003, the Prostitution Reform Act 2003 decriminalised sex work, removing sections 147-149A of the Crimes Act, which had formerly prohibited most forms of prostitution in New Zealand through maintaining criminal penalties against soliciting, living off the proceeds of sex work, brothel-keeping and managing sex workers.

 In 2005, the Crimes Amendment Act 2005 (commenced 20 July 2005) amended the Crimes Act 1961 to make most sexual offences gender-neutral.
 This closed a legal loophole which prevented adult females from being convicted of sexual offending against boys under 16.

-In March 2019, Parliament unanimously passed the Crimes Amendment Bill abolishing Section 123, which dealt with the offense of blasphemy, in accordance with modern religious pluralism and free speech sensibilities.
+In March 2019, Parliament unanimously passed the Crimes Amendment Bill repealing Section 123, which dealt with the Crime against Religion of blasphemous libel, in accordance with modern religious pluralism and free speech sensibilities.